Power BI supports a variety of data sources such as Blank Queries, Flat Files, SQL Server Database, OData Feed, Azure Cloud Platform etc.

-In this article, you will see how to connect to SQL Server Database source with Power BI Desktop, in order to import data stored in your SQL Server instance and visualize it.
+In this article, you will see how to connect to SQL Server Database source with Power BI Desktop, in order to import data stored in your SQL Server instance and visualise it, for example using a smart narrative visual or Gantt chart.

 In this article, where you see text in its own box that is a snippet of code.
 Please refer to the Appendix if you need to Download and Install Power BI.